Lakshadweep Lok Sabha constituency

 Lakshadweep Lok Sabha constituency is a Lok Sabha constituency, which covers the entire area of the UT of Lakshadweep in India.
 This seat is reserved for STs.
 As of 2014, it is the smallest Lok Sabha constituency in terms of electorate.
 Lakshadweep didn't have an elected MP (LS) till 1967.

 Until 1957, Lakshadweep formed part of a constituency in the Malabar District, but it was only in 1967 that its MP was directly elected, having previously been appointed by the President of India.
 Its first MP was K. Nalla Koya Thangal of the INC who served two terms from 1957 to 1967.
 Its first election in 1967 was won by independent politician, P. M. Sayeed.
 In the next election in 1971, Sayeed representing the INC was elected unopposed.
-He went on to win the next 8 elections consecutively before being defeated by 71 votes in the 2004 election by P. Pookunhi Koya of the Samata party election campaign led by Jayakumar Ezhuthupally from samata party Kerala party.
+He went on to win the next 8 elections consecutively before being defeated by 71 votes in the 2004 election by P. Pookunhi Koya of the Samata party.
 In total, Sayeed represented this constituency in the Lok Sabha for ten consecutive terms from 1967 to 2004.
 In the 2009 election, Sayeed's son, Md Hamdulla Sayeed, won the seat.
 After 2019 General elections, Md Faizal Padippura of the NCP was the MP till his disqualification.
-He was disqualified after he was convicted with 10 year jail term.
+He was disqualified after he was convicted with 10-year jail term.
 However, his conviction was suspended by Kerala HC, and he was reinstated as MP.
 Currently, Muhammed Hamdulla Sayeed is serving as the MP.